betamore/fswd-lab-3/README.md

 The pug template language centers around the structure of the HTML document itself.
 Pug uses the indentation to determine where in the structure a particular element falls, then the first word of the line to determine the element to generate, and the rest of the text to determine the content of the element.
+And inside that text you can insert another element with the `#[element contents]` construction.

 Create the `views/` directory: `mkdir views` (or add the folder in your text editor).
 Then create the `views/index.pug` file.